mollieh/mollieh.github.io/mollieaholmberg/index.md

 I am a PhD student in Geography at the University of British Columbia.
 After graduating with a biology degree, I worked in data science for two and a half years forecasting health outcomes at the Institute for Health Metrics and Evaluation.
-Now, I study how interactions between scientific practices and power impact ecosystems and health equity.
+Now, I study interactions between knowledge, power, and bodily diversity - specifically in the context of responses to emerging infectious diseases.

 For my MA work, I blended my undergraduate training in biology and love for the critical humanities by using the Giant Pacific octopus (*Enteroctopus dofleini*) exhibit at the Vancouver Aquarium to investigate the role of captive